siggsy/Cvek/README.md

 It does not include any trackers whatsoever, so bug submissions and contributions are always welcome.

 ## Future plans / TODOs
-- [ ] Schedule with calendar for monthly event view
+- [ ] Schedule with calendar for monthly overview
 - [ ] Grade tracking
 - [ ] Reported student absences
 - [ ] Messsage overview (not as likely as it requires HTML scraping)